rafegoldberg/vue-styleguidist-docs-tag-issue/readme.md

 >  |
 > ```
 >
-> I vaguely understand how Vue's custom blocks work, so on some level I'd guess the issue is external.
-However, I know when I'd used older versions of `vue-styleguidist` those docs tag worked seamlessly without any extra configuration.
-Have I made some dumb mistake?
-Is there a new step that I'm missing?
+> With older versions of `vue-styleguidist` these docs tag worked seamlessly — no extra configuration or unexpected errors!
+Have I made some silly mistake?
+Is there a new step I'm missing from some update?

-#### Steps to Reproduce
+### Steps to Reproduce

 1. First `git clone` the repo; run `yarn` to install dependencies.
 2. To verify your installation, run `yarn dox`.
 (It should build + serve the style guide.
 Note how it pulls in the Markdown from our component's inline `<docs/>` tag without error as expected!)
 3. Next, try running `yarn dev`. **_You'll get an error about that inline `<docs/>` tag._** (It will tell you that you're missing the "appropriate loaders" to render the tag properly.)
-4. To fix this, comment out the entire `<docs/>` tag in our component file:
+4. To fix this, comment out the entire `<docs/>` tag in our component file as follows.
+Then try rerunning the `yarn dev` server.

     ```
+    // make sure to use single-line comments since
+    // block-comments will break the Webpack build!
     // <docs>
     //   <!--etc-->
     // </docs>
     ```

-    Now try rerunning the `yarn dev` server.
-With the docs tag commented out, the Vue build process should succeed.
+    With the `<docs/>` tag commented out, the Vue build should succeed.

+### Expected Behavior

+At a simple level, I'd imagine the Vue build process should work seamlessly even *if* some components include an inline `<docs/>` tag.
+More specifically, I'd expect Styleguidist to add any/all Webpack loaders or other configurations necessary for Vue to render those `<docs/>` tag.